simpleanalytics/docs/_docs/20_script/00_wordpress.md

 There are two ways to add our WordPress plugin to your site.
 Via the your WordPress dashboard or by manually installing the plugin.

+> There is a non-official plugin made by Refined Practice.
+It has more features then the official plugin.
+[Learn more](/wordpress-plugin-by-refined-practice) about this plugin.

-## Install via WordPress dashboard
+## Install official plugin via WordPress dashboard

 1. Go to your WordPress admin (likely on /wp-admin or [wordpress.com/log-in](https://wordpress.com/log-in))
 1. Go to plugins in your WordPress admin and click on **Add new**: